What To Expect During a

 Another type of glaucoma test is performed with an instrument called an applanation tonometer.
 The most common of several versions of this instrument is mounted on the slit lamp.

-Like NCT, applanation tonometry is painless.
+Like NCT, applanation tonometry is painless and takes only a few seconds.
 At most, you may feel the tonometer probe tickle your eyelashes.
-The whole test takes just a few seconds.

 You typically have no warning signs of glaucoma until you already have significant vision loss.
 For this reason, routine eye exams that include tonometry are essential to rule out early signs of glaucoma and protect your eyesight.